Brunswick kids learn 'a smile is universal'

 Earlier this month, the town formed a task force and hired Nsiona Nguizani, originally from Angola, as a cultural broker to help the asylum seekers who moved from Portland to transition to life in Brunswick.

-Last week, Selena Harrison, a member of the Brunswick School Board and the task force, and her 11-year-old daughter, Norah, were among those who volunteered to ready the housing for its new occupants.
+Last week, Celina Harrison, a member of the Brunswick School Board and the task force, and her 11-year-old daughter, Norah, were among those who volunteered to ready the housing for its new occupants.

 "When a call went out that they needed people to move in these new families a week ago on Friday, I said, 'OK, give me the address,' and Norah and I just showed up and started moving dishes and mattresses and furniture and bedding and lamps to get these families settled in," she said.